SaraMarie2502/sschaa-tswd-portfolio-templates/final-project-part-two.md

 # Wireframes / storyboards
-> Using your sketches developed last week, further develop your story outline and relevant components visually through the use of wireframing / storyboards.
-Using your outline as a guide, include high-fidelity, individual draft data visualizations of the critical elements of your story you want to share with your reader.
-Note: you can build these elements out directly in Shorthand this week if you wish.
-Reminder: this template is intended to help, but it doesn't substitute for reading through the full homework assignment!
-The assignment page on Canvas includes many important details for completing Part II of the final project.
->

 I have further developed my project directly in shorthand.
 As you can see in shorthand my story is much more specific and narrowed down than part 1.
 I have changed the focus sligthly.
 While creating the shorthand website I continued to follow my storyline mood chart that we drafted in class going from the Intro part to the current state, opportunities to the solution.
-The story unfolds as we learned it in class from conflict over context to resolution applying the guideline 6 of the workbook good data viz.
+The story unfolds, as we learned it in class from conflict over context to resolution applying the guideline SIX of the workbook good data viz.

 # User research